Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Ethical Statement

 \section{Ethical Statement}

 Human oversight is critical in {container shipping} decision-support tools for fairness, accountability, and transparency.
 While models enhance decision-making and provide optimized, feasible plans, human judgment remains essential, especially in safety-critical situations like vessel stability and dangerous cargo.
 Optimizing solely for revenue might inadvertently bias cargo prioritization, impacting customers and voyages.
-Safeguards are encouraged to mitigate automation bias, allowing users to challenge outputs and ensuring continuous validation and auditing for trust and fairness in cargo placement.
-Efficient vessel utilization also contributes to reducing fuel consumption and greenhouse gas emissions.
+Safeguards such as challengeable outputs and continuous auditing help mitigate automation bias and build trust in these systems.
+Efficient vessel utilization also reduces fuel consumption and greenhouse gas emissions.